Former TikTok moderators sue over emotional toll of 'extremely disturbing' videos

 But the Las Vegas mother of two boys, ages 8 and 17, said she was stunned when she discovered what the position entailed.

 "We would see death and graphic, graphic pornography.
-I would see nude underage children every day," Velez said.
+I would see nude underage children every day," Velez said in an interview.
 "I would see people get shot in the face, and another video of a kid getting beaten made me cry for two hours straight."

 Now, Velez and another former TikTok moderator, Reece Young, have filed a federal lawsuit seeking class action status against the video-sharing app and its parent company, ByteDance.